radical-ui/objection/README.md

 # Objection

-A protocol for building server-first, highly-interactive, and beautiful applications.
+A protocol for building server-first applications.

-Complete with a beautiful renderer written in Svelte, and several utilities to jumpstart server development.
+Complete with a highly-interactive and beautiful renderer written in Svelte, and several utilities to jumpstart server development.